 Credit Uganda Tours

-Scott Yost travelled to the range in 1997 and took many outstanding Photographs
+Scott Yost travelled to the range in 1997 and took many outstanding Photographs.
+His journal of the trip can be read here.

-of the trees can be seen at this
+A wild picture of the trees can be seen at this web site.